 Falling Back… Into Bed Exhausted

-We’ll get more into the risks of springing forward and losing an hour of sleep later, but let’s focus on the window that just passed — the fall end of DST.
+We’ll get more into the risks of springing forward and losing an hour of sleep later, but let’s focus on the fall end of DST first.
 The lack of sleep and its negatives are all made up in the fall, right?
 You get an extra hour of sleep and it’s added an hour of daylight in the morning.
 That should be great for people who are going to work!
 Funny enough, two studies have refuted both benefits.
 For one, that hour you get back rarely goes to sleep.
 There is actually little evidence to suggest that we gain an hour of sleep, with more evidence pointing to the contrary.
 Instead, people tend to experience difficulty sleeping, disrupted sleep, behavioral issues, and a general loss of sleep.

 This same study pointed to a correlated rise in car accidents, refuting the second benefit of the fall shift in time.
 While this rise is only correlated, it’s backed up by the findings in a New England Journal of Medicine letter to the editor.
 This study showed in Figure 1 that, while the number of accidents dropped immediately after DST, it rose another five percent from before the switch to afterward.